angular/angular/aio/content/guide/component-styles.md

 </code-example>

-We see two kinds of generated attributes:
+There are two kinds of generated attributes:
-* An element that would be a Shadow DOM host in native encapsulation has a generated `_nghost` attribute.
+* An element that would be a shadow DOM host in native encapsulation has a generated `_nghost` attribute.
 This is typically the case for component host elements.

-* An element within a component's view has a `_ngcontent` attribute that identifies to which host's emulated Shadow DOM this element belongs.
+* An element within a component's view has a `_ngcontent` attribute that identifies to which host's emulated shadow DOM this element belongs.

-The exact values of these attributes are not important.
-They are automatically generated and we never refer to them in application code.
-But they are targeted by the generated component styles, which we'll find in the `<head>` section of the DOM:
+The exact values of these attributes aren't important.
+They are automatically generated and you never refer to them in application code.
+But they are targeted by the generated component styles, which are in the `<head>` section of the DOM:

 <code-example format="">
   [_nghost-pmm-5] {